robertsilen/splitPDF/README.md

 Requires PyPDF2.

-To run: Change inputfile and outputfolder.
+To run: Change inputfile, outputfolder as well as outputfile.